Vyral/justin-udy/_posts/2024-10-11-upgrade-your-home-without-breaking-the-bank.md

 ---
 layout: post
-title: Upgrade Your Home Without Breaking the Bank
+title: How To Upgrade Your Home Without Breaking the Bank
 date: 2024-10-11 05:00:00
 excerpt: >-
-  Assess your home for signs like faded carpets and broken ovens to prevent minor issues from becoming major problems.
+  Making minor repairs and minor updates that meet modern trends are cost-effective ways to boost your home’s value.
 enclosure:
 pullquote: >-
   Updating your home to align with modern tastes can significantly increase its